NonsenseCapital/docs/README.md

 There will be a limit placed on the amount of proposals a single user can generate within 24 hours.
 The time cooldown period has not yet been decided upon, however this too will be one of the attributes that can be modified in the DAO.
 This along with the staking required to create a proposal will drastically reduce the size of the spam attack surface.

-### Shitcoins :moneybag:
+### Useless Token :moneybag:

 Shitcoins represent a share in Shitpost Capital, they can be staked in order to gain voting rights, these rights allow particpants to signal their investment opinions.
 This allows them to vote on as well as create various proposals.
 Shitcoins are recieved when a particpant buys into Shitpost Capital, this is done by paying in a certain amount for which they will be allocated coins at the in proportion to the current value of the fund.

-### Sewer :bank:
+### Staking

-The sewer is Shitpost Capitals staking system, the contracts used will conform to [ERC900](https://github.com/ethereum/EIPs/pull/910).
+For the staking system, the contracts used will conform to [ERC900](https://github.com/ethereum/EIPs/pull/910).
 Most likely the [Stakebank](https://github.com/HarbourProject/stakebank) contracts will be utilized.
 The goal of a staking model is to prevent sybil attacks, as well as require participants to show a certain involvment that motivates them enough to stake their tokens rather than potentially trading them on an open market.
 Participants should additionally be incentivized to stake, the question that needs to be answered however is how.

 ### Exiting

-A user should be allowed to exit Shitpost Capital at anytime.
+A user should be allowed to exit Nonsense Capital at anytime.
 This will reimburse the user with their respective assets for the amount of shares which they own.
 To demotivate users from exiting, there *should* be an exit fee which is paid whenever removing assets from the fund.